artificialwit/knowledge-base/Generative AI/Intro.md

   - https://www.popai.pro/
   - https://platform.openai.com/playground

-Chief Data Officer- CDO - As for the responsibilities for a CDO, they are wide ranging.
+### Chief Data Officer- CDO -
+As for the responsibilities for a CDO, they are wide ranging.
 This person will help with governance, managing datasets, improving their quality, and finding better ways for leveraging these assets.
 Often, this means being a critical part of AI projects

+### Smart Ticketing.
-Smart Ticketing.”
-This is for when an IT professional gets a ticket, they can click a few buttons to get a summary, recommended solution, and a script to resolve the issue.
+” This is for when an IT professional gets a ticket, they can click a few buttons to get a summary, recommended solution, and a script to resolve the issue.
 “Once this is completed, the entire loop can be turned into a workflow that will run automatically whenever similar tickets are submitted, freeing up IT professionals from hours — or sometimes even days — of menial work to focus on projects in the backlog,” said Pekelman.
 “Not only that, but it can also automatically generate a response to the end user that requested support.
 Hello, automated small talk.”